Patriots at Bills odds preview: Point spread, prediction for Week 18 finale

 The 2022-23 NFL regular season will come to a close when the New England Patriots travel to face the Buffalo Bills in an AFC East matchup.
 Kickoff is slated for 1 p.m.
 ET on Sunday from Highmark Stadium in Orchard Park, New York.

 It is tough to preview the Bills’ regular-season finale without first mentioning what occurred in Week 17.
 Buffalo safety Damar Hamlin suffered a cardiac arrest during a Monday Night Football matchup with the Cincinnati Bengals, which ultimately led to the game being postponed.
-Hamlin is improving but remains in critical condition at a Cincinnati hospital, the Bills said in a statement Thursday.
+Hamlin is improving, the Bills said in a statement on Friday.
+That game was officially cancelled on Friday.

-At this time, the NFL hasn’t announced a plan to resume that game at a later date.

 It is difficult to understand how the Bills will respond on the football field when they return to it for this week’s matchup.
 But the game could be important, with the No. 1 seed in the AFC hanging in the balance.
 Buffalo is 12-3 and has won six games in a row entering this weekend.